 Once you receive the bill, ask for a PayPal Transfer or POP transfer from everyone or alternate who pays the utilities.
 Again, a reminder text is great, a calendar reminder and a group text, do whatever it takes to keep current on your bills.

 Tip #4 Save Your BackFurniture Rental

 Rather than making a huge move into a temporary apartment, make it easier.
-Use CORT Rental Furniture for all your apartment furnishings.
-There are different packages available, and based on 12-month rentals the pricing starts at $99.
+Rental Furniture is perfect for all your apartment furnishings.
+There are different packages available, and most are based on 12-month rentals.

-Did you know that you can have a bed and frame delivered and assembled, as well as a couch, and a dining table for that price?
-Hop over to CORT Blog to learn and see the different packages available.
+Did you know that you can have a bed and frame delivered and assembled, as well as a couch, and a dining table too?
 If you need more or less furniture, etc, the options are all there.

 All you have to do is split the cost with your roommates.
 Best of all, no one has to haul furniture up steps, around crazy bends and so on, it’s all done for you.
-When you are done with school at the end of your lease CORT Furniture Rental swings on by (with a premade appointment) and picks up your furniture.
+When you are done with school at the end of your lease the Furniture Rental place should swing on by (with a premade appointment) and picks up your furniture.

 You never have to lift a finger and you won’t’ need friends and family to help you out of there!
 Truly you are on the road to independence!
-CORT is perfect for both individuals facing life’s transitions and companies looking to make changes to their workplace.
-Further, consider this for college students transitioning into an apartment that live very far away from their homes.
+Consider this for college students transitioning into an apartment that live very far away from their homes.

 Tip #5 Property & Safety